lmjcbs/lmjcbs.github.io/_posts/2020-05-10-understanding_big_o_notation.markdown

 }
 ```

 O(N2) represents an algorithm that performance is exponential to the input it’s given.
 This means that as the input grows, so does the runtime of the algorithm by a square of the input size.
-This is a common occurrence in problems where values in an input have the checked against other values in the same input.
-A brute force solution to these types of problems is to create a nested loop, whereby for each value of input, a sub loop is created to test all of the other values against it.
+This is a common occurrence in problems where input values have to be checked against other values in the same input.
+A brute force solution to these types of problems is to create a nested loop, whereby for each value of the input, a new loop is created to test all of the other values against it.

 ```
 const findSimilarResturauntMenus = ( resturaunts ) => {